-LABEL DESCRIPTION Log Settings for Re Log Settings for Remote Server Active Select this check box to send log information according to the information in this section.
-You specify what kinds of messages are included in log information in the Active Log section.
-Log Format This field displays the format of the log information.
-It is read-only.
-VRPT/Syslog - Zyxel's Vantage Report, syslog-compatible format.
-CEF/Syslog - Common Event Format, syslog-compatible format.
-Server Address Type the server name or the IP address of the syslog server to which to send log information.
-Log Facility Select a log facility.
-The log facility allows you to log the messages to different files in the syslog server.
-Please see the documentation for your syslog program for more information.
-Active Log Selection Use the Selection drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not send the remote server logs for any log category. enable normal logs (green check mark) - send the remote server log messages and alerts for all log categories. enable normal logs and debug logs (yellow check mark) - send the remote server log messages, alerts, and debugging information for all log categories.
+LABEL DESCRIPTION Selection Use the Selection drop-down list to change the log settings for all of the log categories. disable all logs (red X) - do not send the remote server logs for any log category. enable normal logs (green check mark) - send the remote server log messages and alerts for all log categories. enable normal logs and debug logs (yellow check mark) - send the remote server log messages, alerts, and debugging information for all log categories.
 This field is a sequential value, and it is not associated with a specific address.
 Log Category This field displays each category of messages.
 It is the same value used in the Display and Category fields in the View Log tab.
 The Default category includes debugging messages generated by open source software.
 Selection Select what information you want to log from each Log Category (except All Logs ; see below).
 Choices are: disable all logs (red X) - do not log any information from this category enable normal logs (green checkmark) - log regular information and alerts from this category enable normal logs and debug logs (yellow check mark) - log regular information, alerts, and debugging information from this category OK Click this to save your changes and return to the previous screen.
 Cancel Click this to return to the previous screen without saving your changes.

-18.3.4 Active Log Summary
+18.2.3 Active Log Summary

-This screen allows you to view and to edit what information is included in the system log, e-mail profiles, and remote servers at the same time.
-It does not let you change other log settings (for example, where and how often log information is e-mailed or remote server names).
+This screen allows you to view and to edit what information is included in the system log and remote servers at the same time.
+It does not let you change other log settings.
 To access this screen, go to the Log Setting screen, and click the Active Log Summary button.

-Figure 135 Active Log Summary
+Figure 133 Active Log Summary